Scope soldering iron: History

 The original manufacturer, Scope Laboratories, of Melbourne, Australia, was a company founded in 1949 by two recent Czech immigrants, Richard Seligman and Egon Jelinek.
 With their families, they met on the journey to Australia in 1948.
 Seligman, an electrical engineer, had already been manufacturing oscilloscopes (colloquially "scopes") in Prague and had the intention to do the same in Australia.
-However after arrival, he found that there were no suitable soldering irons available for electronics manufacture.
+However, after arrival, he found that there were no suitable soldering irons available for electronics manufacture.
 At the suggestion of his wife, Lise, who also became a partner in the business, he and Jelinek, who was a mechanical engineer, designed and built the novel soldering iron which heated up in a matter of seconds rather than minutes.
-It was much lighter than a conventional 100 watt iron (eg "Birko") and safer because it only remained hot whilst in use.
+It was much lighter than a conventional 100 watt iron (e.g. "Birko") and safer because it only remained hot whilst in use.
 This soldering iron became popular for electronic, mechanical and hobbyist work in Australia.

 Production of Scope soldering irons started in January 1949 in the residence of the Seligman family in Duffy Street North Essendon, but quickly moved to 417 Keilor Road, Essendon, Victoria and (later) 3 Walton Street, Airport West, Victoria.